Saurolophus vs. Parasaurolophus: What Are The Differences?

 Scientists can support these observations and reconstructions since extensive fossil records of both dinosaurs have been recovered.

-Saurolophus vs Parasaurolophus: Species
+Saurolophus vs. Parasaurolophus: Species

 This is a rather small difference in the grand scheme of things, but it is worth noting.

-Saurolophus vs Parasaurolophus: Location
+Saurolophus vs. Parasaurolophus: Location

 The Saurolophus fossils were found in North America and Asia.
 Specifically, they were found in Canada and Mongolia.
-Yet, Parasaurolophus has also been found in Asia and North America.
+Parasaurolophus has also been found in Asia and North America.
 These fossils were discovered in the United States, Canada, and possibly China.

 These two species of dinosaurs were found in similar areas to one another, but their ranges didn’t perfectly overlap.

-Saurolophus vs Parasaurolophus: Era
+Saurolophus vs. Parasaurolophus: Era

 The Saurolophus lived in the Late Cretaceous period.
 It’s believed that these dinosaurs lived between 70 and 68 million years ago.
 That means these dinosaurs went extinct shortly before the asteroid impact that ended the dinosaurs.